On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Introduction

-CMB data show an excellent agreement with $\Lambda$CDM model of the universe.
-However, many research projects show serious disagreement to accept the $\Lambda$CDM model as a final interpretable model of the universe.~\cite{Zunckel_2008} formulated a 'litmus test' to verify the acceptance of $\Lambda$CDM model.
+CMB data shows an excellent agreement with $\Lambda$CDM model of the universe.
+However, many research projects show some disagreement to accept the $\Lambda$CDM model as a final interpretable model of the universe.
+Zunckel \& Clarkson (2008)~\cite{Zunckel_2008} formulated a `litmus test' to verify the acceptance of $\Lambda$CDM model.
 They showed a significant deviation of the equation of state of dark energy for $\Lambda$CDM model as well as other dark energy models in their analysis.
-In these literature~\citep{Macaulay_2013,Raveri_2016}, Canada-France-Hawaii-Telescope Lensing Survey measurements also showed a tension with the results of~\cite{Planck_2018}.
-Testing of the Copernican principle~\citep{Uzan_2008,Valkenburg_2014} allows us to understand the existence as well as the evolution of dark energy.
+In the literatures by Macaulay \etal(2013)~\cite{Macaulay_2013} and Raveri (2016)~\cite{Raveri_2016}, Canada-France-Hawaii-Telescope Lensing Survey measurements also showed a tension with the results of Planck Collaboration VI (2020)~\cite{Planck_2018}.
+Testing of the Copernican principle~\cite{Uzan_2008,Valkenburg_2014} allows us to understand the existence as well as the evolution of dark energy.
 These types of concerns encourage the researchers to test the reliability of $\Lambda$CDM model.

+Two interesting powerful procedures are $Om$ and $Omh^{2}$ diagnostics for a null test of the $\Lambda$CDM model.
+Sahni \etal(2008)~\cite{Sahni_2008} developed $Om(z)$ diagnostic to express the density components of the universe in terms of redshift and corresponding Hubble parameter for flat $\Lambda$CDM universe. $Om(z)$ is the matter density parameter ($\Omega_{0m}$) expressed as a combination of Hubble parameter and cosmological redshift.
+Sahni \etal(2008)~\cite{Sahni_2008} also defined two-point diagnostic which is given by

+They used this two-point diagnostic for null test of flat $\Lambda$CDM model of the universe.
+Shafieloo \etal(2012)~\cite{Shafieloo_2012} modified the two-point diagnostic expressed in Eqn.~\ref{Om_two_point}.
+This modified two-point diagnostic is given by